Conformation Frequently Asked Questions

 As per the email below "catalogs must indicate if the judge was Provisional/Permit for an assignment on the date the judging panel was finalized and approved by the AKC".
 The way the policy is now, if a judge gains approval for a breed between the time the panel was approved and the event date, they should still be marked as provisional in the publications.

-Who is responsible for applying for Open Shows?
+Who is responsible for applying for FSS Open Shows?

-The breed club holding the Open Show is responsible for submitting the application.
-If the Open Show is being held on the same date and site of an All-Breed or Group show, it is not the responsibility of an All-Breed or Group club.
-If there is All-Breed or Group competition on the same day and site, the club applying for the Open Show must gain permission from the club hosting the All-Breed or Group competition on the same day as the Open Show.
+The club holding the FSS Open Show is responsible for submitting the application.
+If the FSS Open Show is being held by a specialty club and there is All-Breed or Group competition on the same day and site, the specialty club applying for the FSS Open Show must gain permission from the club hosting the All-Breed or Group competition on the same day as the FSS Open Show.

 What do I need to provide in order to be approved to offer reserved grooming?